h8d13/Vase/README.md

 cd archinstall
 python -m archinstall
 ```
 Please refer to archinstall and archwiki.
+This is the safe way **do not continue this guide.**

+## Dev Fork

 > [!TIP]
 > By default you are already root in the ISO env.
 In our ISO builds: One arrow UP does what is bellow one go.
 Only requirement is internet access.